Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Hopefully you get the idea.
-This article intends to dispel some of the myths about Betta care and set you on the right track with some great fish tank ideas.
-Once you understand the needs of your Betta you'll find it easy to build the perfect setup and make sure your new pet lives a long, happy life.
+This article intends to dispel some of the myths about betta care, offer some practical tank setup tips.
+Once you understand the needs of your betta you'll find it easy to build the perfect setup and make sure your new pet lives a long, happy life.

-In my opinion, a 5-gallon tank is the minimum Betta fish tank size you should consider.
+In my opinion, a five-gallon tank is the minimum betta fish tank size you should consider.
 This is a size that begins to offer better options for filtration and heat, and five gallons will stay cleaner longer.

 You can also create some really pretty tank setups with five gallons of space to work with, and it's still small enough to fit on a desktop.
 You'll need to be vigilant with water changes and keeping the place clean, but the bigger the tank gets the easier that job becomes.

-Seriously consider giving your Betta a home that's a least this size.
-Five gallons gives your Betta plenty of room for swimming, and you have lots of room for decorating.
+Seriously consider giving your betta a home that's a least this size.
+Five gallons give your fish plenty of room for swimming, and you'll have lots of room for decorating.

-Oh, and Betta will like it too!
-Make sure the current isn't too strong, and keep the water clean and he'll feel like king of his domain.
-A 10-gallon tank or bigger gives you many different options for filtration and heating, and is large enough to grow some freshwater plant species.
-Betta will have plenty of room for swimming, and with the right aquascaping he'll have lots of places to hide and explore.
+Make sure the current isn't too strong, and keep the water clean and he'll feel like the king of his domain.
+Your betta will have plenty of room for swimming, and with the right aquascaping he'll have lots of places to hide and explore.

-After you've chosen a pretty tank for your Betta, the next decision is what you are going to put into it.
+After you've chosen a good tank for your betta, the next decision is what you are going to put into it.
 Some fish keepers prefer natural decorations, where others prefer artificial, and there are pros and cons to each.

 On to con side, live plants and driftwood decay, which means you'll need to keep up with water changes and tank cleaning.
 In very small tanks like those in this article, you really need to be on the ball.